nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC02 Edit a client/product**
+**Use case: UC02 - Edit a client/product**

 **MSS**

-1. User requests to list clients/products.
+1. User <ins>requests to list clients/products (UC04)</ins>.
 2. Sellah shows a list of clients/products.
 3. User requests to edit a specific client/product in the list.
 4. Sellah edits the client/product.
+5. Sellah displays success message and shows the updated list of clients/products.

    Use case ends.